V-Sekai/.github/profile/README.md

 ## Learn more

-We documented some parts of V-Sekai at https://v-sekai.github.io/.
+We documented some of V-Sekai at https://v-sekai.github.io/.

 ## What does Sekai mean?